angelo-wf/VlotNes/README.md

 It supports mappers 0 (NROM), 1 (MMC1), 2 (UxROM), 3 (CNROM), 4 (MMC3) and 7 (AxROM).

-Battery saves are supported, and so are save states.
+Battery saves should be supported, and so are save states.
+The battery saves are currently somewhat unreliable.

 ## Usage